Menu

 We only accept grant requests from applicants already working and established in either the UK, UK overseas territories or any country NOT classified by the World Bank as high-income.
 Please go to the World Bank web page to check if your country applies.
 Priority is given to native project leaders working in their own country.

-Please note we are no longer accepting any grant applications – for either worldwide or UK work – on bird species.
-For organisations that do support projects on birds please visit Terra Viva grants.
+Please note that we do not accept any grant applications – for either worldwide or UK work – on bird species.
+For organisations that support projects on birds please visit Terra Viva grants.

 If you have any questions about your eligibility please feel free to email grants@ptes.org and we will be happy to discuss them with you.